sfmacdonald/SeMoMiGr/README.md

 This website includes the following features and functions:

-1. Landing page with basic information
+1. Landing page with basic wedding information
-2. About page that provides more detailed information about the couple, their story, and their vision for their future life together
+2. "About" page that provides more detailed information about the couple, their story, and their vision for their future life together
 3. RSVP form for guests to indicate their attendance (yes/no).
 If yes, they may include the number of people in their party

 ## Usage

-The github repository may be found at https://github.com/sfmacdonald/SeMoMiGr The live URL for the working website is https://sfmacdonald.github.io/SeMoMiGr/index.html
+The github repository may be found at https://github.com/sfmacdonald/SeMoMiGr

+The live URL for the working website is https://sfmacdonald.github.io/SeMoMiGr/index.html